chunky-dev/docs/ChunkyDocs/docs/getting_started/installing_chunky.md

 ### macOS

 On M1-equipped macs, which are aarch64 (ARM-based), Rosetta 2 enables an emulation, of sorts, of x64 macOS applications.
 Please ensure that both the JRE and OpenJFX have matching architectures.
 We recommended native aarch64; however, x64 performance should be similar.
-Furthermore, there are many other issues and bugs that are difficult to resolve.
-Please ask for assistance and we will try our best.

 - Step 4: Install or extract Java 17 on your computer.